Zabba Lindner And the Rhythm' Stix (Germany)

 Beyond the Portal (2009) (with Craig Padilla and Skip Murphy)

 Zero Ohms is Richard J. Roberts who started experimenting with sound already during the 1970's.
-By the late 1980's, he got involved in the whole New Age scene, subsequently releasing several project in that style.
+By the late 1980's, he got involved in the whole new age scene, subsequently releasing several project in that style.
 However, they were not very successful, contrary to his ambient sets he played live in various coffeehouses.
 Little by little his style changed and became what we know today, i.e. Ambient music with a huge wind-synth presence.

 ZerO One (USA)